micaelaneus/strength-as-ccoty/00-getting-started.md

 For this reason, we don't read reversals.
 We let the placement tell us which facet of the archetype to consider.
 A placement that signifies "a supportive energy to increase in my life" suggests the so-called upright meanings, whereas "an obstacle to overcome" points us toward the shadow.
 Or read reversals!
 Many folks do, and most modern guidebooks will give reversed or shadow meanings.

-You will inevitably pull cards with disturbing imagery and intimidating descriptions that folks call *hard cards*.
+You will inevitably pull cards with disturbing imagery and intimidating descriptions that folks call hard cards.
 We firmly believe and have personally experienced that every card offers wise counsel in its own way.
 Pulling The Devil may indeed signal its negative meanings (compulsivity, codependence), but which would you prefer to see: a check engine light or smoke coming from the hood?
 And remember that a strong reading draws our attention to the path we’re walking, but it doesn’t control our steps.

-Lastly, don’t try to use tarot to read minds– it’s not healthy, and it won’t work anyway.
+Lastly, don’t try to use tarot to read minds— it’s not healthy, and it won’t work anyway.

-## WORKING IN THE OPEN CIRCLE
+WORKING IN THE OPEN CIRCLE

 If you’ve opened a circle with others, then you have likely encountered a version of a classic closing phrase: the circle is open yet unbroken.
 It means that although our time in a ritual space necessarily ends and we return to “normal life”, we remain connected in a larger universal circle that encompasses all beings.
-How we act toward and speak to one another, and our moral obligations to the more-than-human world stay within this sacred space.
+How we behave toward one another and our moral obligations to the more-than-human world forever remain within this sacred space.

 Witchcraft becomes radical when we embrace this open circle work as an integral part of our practice, as vital as the more esoteric elements like tarot or spellcraft.
 Radical witches seek to re-root our identities and cultures into ecological reality, long denied by mainstream Western philosophy.
-Our work advances a vision of interconnection between all beings to counteract the authoritarian and hierarchical paradigm destroying the world.
+Our work advances a vision of interconnection between all beings to counteract the authoritarian and hierarchical paradigm now destroying the world.
 This paradigm has wounded each of us individually, both warping our relationships with others with internalized -isms and instilling all sorts of shame and self-betrayal into our psyches.
 Radical witchcraft is one way of healing and transforming this damage.

 Open-circle work means:

-* all forms of collective organizing

-* going to therapy or support groups

-* unlearning oppressive behaviors like white supremacy

-* decolonizing through land remediation and rematriation

-* exploring gender and sexuality beyond the binary

-* naming abusers and supporting survivors

-* abandoning punishment as a supposed source of safety

-* staying loyal to joy in times of deep discomfort
+all forms of collective organizing going to therapy or support groups unlearning oppressive behaviors like white supremacy decolonizing through land remediation and rematriation exploring gender and sexuality beyond the binary naming abusers and supporting survivors abandoning punishment as a supposed source of safety staying loyal to joy in times of deep discomfort
 We consider the open circle a non-negotiable aspect of our magic and you’ll see that phrase throughout this guide.

-## WORK WITH US THROUGHOUT THE YEAR
+WORK WITH US THROUGHOUT THE YEAR

 We begin publishing seasonal guides for working with Strength as our collective card of the year in March when Aries kicks off the new astrological year.
 Each guide offers tarot, astrology, and ritual inspiration in keeping with that season’s astrological sign.
 Our work belongs to the emerging discipline of radical witchcraft, though you might hear other names for the mix of paganism and anti-authoritarian politics we practice.

-Join us by subscribing to the newsletter at <www.touchwoodtarot.com>
+Join us by subscribing to the newsletter at www.touchwoodtarot.com